What is a Psychometric Test?: Types, Tips to Prepare, Sample Questions

 4. Become familiar with the style of the test questions

 In contrast to most other exams, psychometric tests frequently have questions that are written differently.
-You can better prepare for the timed test by taking the time to become used to the question format and subject matter.
+Also, you can better prepare for the timed test by taking the time to become used to the question format and subject matter.

 Reading through sample questions and taking practice tests are the greatest ways to become familiar with the subjects that will be covered.
 The more tests you take, the less likely it is that the phrasing or requirements of a question will catch you off guard on test day.